-Chia seeds increase energy and give you more endurance power.
+Chia seeds are tiny powerhouses that counteract inflammation, increase energy, reduce fat, and give you more endurance power [source].
 They’re easy to digest, especially when soaked in almond or coconut milk overnight to make chia pudding.
-They’re a great source of protein and healthy fat to fuel your workout.
+They’re a great source of plant-based protein and healthy fat to fuel your workout.

-Try this delicious berry smoothie pre-workout.
-It’s a great combination of protein, fat and low-sugar carbs.
-I used MCT oil as the healthy fat because medium-chain triglycerides (MCTs) are a special type of fatty acids which are quickly absorbed by the body and efficiently converted to fuel for immediate use.
-MCTs have been shown to enhance thermogenesis (heat production) in the body, thereby promoting fat burning.
+Try a delicious berry smoothie pre-workout.
+It’s a great combination of protein, fat, and low-sugar carbs.
+I used MCT oil as the healthy fat because medium-chain triglycerides (MCTs) are a special type of fatty acids quickly absorbed by the body and efficiently converted to fuel for immediate use.
+MCTs have been shown to enhance thermogenesis (heat production) in the body, thereby promoting fat burning [source].

 If you’re a lunchtime or evening exerciser…